 The ligand binds not only to receptors sites, but also to nonspecific sites.
-There
+There are three approaches to dealing with nonspecific binding.

-- Subtract off the nonspecific, and analyze only the specific binding [297]. - Analyze the total binding only, inferring the amount of nonspecific binding from the shape of the total binding curve.
-Learn more 292. - Globally analyze the total and nonspecific binding at one time.
+- Subtract off the nonspecific, and analyze only the specific binding . - Analyze the total binding only, inferring the amount of nonspecific binding from the shape of the total binding curve.
+Learn more 348. - Globally analyze the total and nonspecific binding at one time.
 This is the best approach, and the details are explained below.